Kyle Tucker Player Props: Astros vs. Tigers

-Kyle Tucker -- 0-for-3 in his most recent game -- will be in action for the Houston Astros against the Detroit Tigers, with Matt Manning on the mound, on April 4 at 8:10 PM ET.
+Kyle Tucker -- 2-for-3 with a home run and two RBI in his most recent game -- will be in action for the Houston Astros versus the Detroit Tigers, with Eduardo Rodriguez on the mound, on April 5 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Tigers.
+He had two hits (going 2-for-3 with a home run and two RBI) in his most recent game against the Tigers.

 Kyle Tucker Game Info & Props vs. the Tigers